 Brian Lopes is all smiles about XCE, but he's winning its races.

+Turn out for a cross-country mountain bike race these days and if you’re of a certain age, you’ll get depressed.
 Compared to its glory days, XC is about as tired as an old nag.
 Junior fields might have a few kids in them, but they’ll tell you they’re just keeping their legs fresh for cyclocross season.
 It’s nothing like it was.

 Cyclocross, on the other hand, continues to grow because manufacturers see their sponsorship dollars go further there.
 Groms and their parents can race on the same day, stand around and cheer each other on on the same race course, and then stay and watch the pros battle.
 Can you imagine getting to ski a world cup downhill slope the morning before the pros bomb it?
 Or have a softball game on Wrigley Field a few hours before a millionaire takes the mound?
 That’s just part of the unique attraction of cross.